In 1975, a famous Australian said, “Well, may we say God save the Queen because nothing will save the Governor-General”!

 Another famous Australian once said, “Life was not meant to be easy”.
 We say, “Lawns were meant to be easy”.

 The first person to contact us via our webpage and correctly tell us who the two famous Australians are that we have quoted will win a bag of Anco Lawn Food to help keep their lawn green.
-Go to ***link removed, competition closed.
-Please see winner below*** and give us your answers in the further information section.
+Go to ***link removed; the competition closed.
+Please see the winner below*** and give us your answers in the further information section.

 Update Dec 6, 2012